polterguy/phosphorusfive/README.md

 Phosphorus contains a managed Ajax library, allowing you to automatically map up the bridge between the server and the client.
-It also contains p5 lambda, a *"non-programming language"*, allowing you to orchestrate your applications building blocks together, in an extremely loosely manner.
+It also contains p5 lambda, a *"non-programming language"*, allowing you to orchestrate your applications as if building blocks together, in an extremely loosely manner.
 In addition, p5 contains Hyperlisp, which is a tree structure file-format, allowing you to easily create p5 lambda execution trees, and combine building blocks together, to form your